 How can I implement the OCDS?¶

-Outline next steps you can follow to start implementing OCDS documentation
+Outline next steps you can follow to start implementing the OCDS

-Direct you to resources for getting help on implementing OCDS
+Direct you to resources for getting help on implementing the OCDS

 Beyond the Primer, you can use the following resources contained in the OCDS documentation to help you implement the OCDS.
 The remainder of the documentation covers:

 Guidance: Step-by-step instructions on how to design and implement an OCDS publication, including helpful tools and examples

 Reference: Describing the specific rules that need to be followed to publish OCDS data